Elizabeth Bena, BA, LSW

 Raheem is passionate about helping others in all areas of life and is excited to be a member of Lake Geauga Recovery Center.

-Roben L. Watkins, LICDC/CS
+Roben L. Watkins, LICDC-CS, ICCS

 Outpatient Program Manager